 - Your fishy friend should be cooked and served whole, with the head and tail intact.
 The body of the fish represents family unity and togetherness.

-- If you are serving your fish up to guests, make sure you place it on the table facing them as a sign of welcome and respect.
+- If you are serving your fish up to guests, as a sign of welcome, make sure you place it on the table facing them.

 - Only tuck into the fish once the person who faces the fish’s head eats first.